GoogleCloudPlatform/generative-ai/gemini/sample-apps/gemini-mesop-cloudrun/README.md

    mesop --port 8080 main.py
    ```

 The application will startup and you will be provided a URL to the application.
 Use Cloud Shell's [web preview](https://cloud.google.com/shell/docs/using-web-preview) function to launch the preview page.
 You may also visit that in the browser to view the application.
-Choose the functionality that you would like to check out and the application will prompt the Vertex AI Gemini API and display the responses.
+Choose the functionality that you would like to check out and the application will prompt the Gemini API in Vertex AI and display the responses.

 ## Build and Deploy the Application to Cloud Run